tkiraly/regional/regional.md

 |Modulation|Bandwidth [kHz]|Channel Frequency [MHz]|FSK Bitrate or LoRa DR / Bitrate|Nb Channels|
 |---|---|---|---|---|
 |LoRa|125|922.10<br/>922.30<br/>922.50|DR0 to DR5 / 0.3-5 kbps|3|
-**Table 49: KR920-923 JoinReq Channel List**
+**Table 58: KR920-923 JoinReq Channel List**

 #### 2.8.3 KR920-923 Data Rate and End-device Output Power encoding

 There is no dwell time limitation for the KR920-923 PHY layer.
-The TxParamSetupReq MAC command does not have to be implemented by the KR920-923 devices.
+The TxParamSetupReq MAC command is not implemented in KR920-923 devices.

-The following encoding is used for Data Rate (DR), corresponding Configurations and maximum EIRP Output Power (TXPower) in the KR920-923 band:
+The following encoding is used for Data Rate (DR), and EIRP Output Power (TXPower) in the KR920-923 band:

 |DataRate|Configuration|Indicative physical bit rate [bit/s]|
 |---|---|---|